canarybuilds/zulip/templates/zerver/help/message-a-stream-by-email.md

 You can send emails to Feniks Chat streams.
 This can be useful:

-* If you have an email that you want to discuss on Zulip
+* If you have an email that you want to discuss on Feniks Chat

 * For mirroring mailing list traffic